 With holidays right around the corner, there are almost as many gift guides as shoppers searching for gifts!

-With good reason—American consumers are set to spend almost $1000 in 2016’s holiday season on purchases for an average of 14 friends and loved ones.
+With good reason—American consumers are set to spend around $1000 during the holiday season on purchases for an average of 14 friends and loved ones.

 If you’re lucky, most of the recipients on your list are folks whose tastes you’re familiar with (and comfortable shopping for).

-To help guide you through the gift giving season and ensure you don’t spend on gifts that’ll go to waste, we asked Lisa Bader, the Chief Gift Giver at Wrap with Love, for insight on common mistakes that make for misguided (or downright awful) gifts.
+To help guide you through the gift-giving season and ensure you don’t spend on gifts that’ll go to waste, we asked Lisa Bader, the Chief Gift Giver at Wrap with Love, for insight on six common mistakes that make for misguided (or downright awful) gifts.

 1. Don’t Give Gifts That Are Clearly Your Taste—Not Theirs

 You see a sequined sweater that you’d just love to have, so you make the assumption that your friend will love it too.
 The only problem?
 Her closet is filled with Lands End and reflects a completely different sense of style.

 It’s easy to make an example of clothing when it comes to a category that can all too easily reflect personal tastes, but this rule can just as easily apply to pieces of art, knick-knacks, or even books.

 “If you love something so much, buy it for yourself and then get the person you’re shopping for something else,” suggests Lisa.

 Ask yourself, are you shopping with your tastes in mind because you’re unsure as to their likes and personal style?
 There are a few tricks to take the guesswork out of holiday gift giving.